isomerpages/moe-huayisec/_who-we-are/House System.md

 <img src="/images/photo1669633279.jpeg" style="width:49%" align="right">
 <br clear="left"><br>

-Now in 2021, every class from Secondary 1 to 5 is associated with one of the five Houses.
+Now, every class from Secondary 1 to 5 is associated with one of the five Houses.
 Sporting new House T-shirts and fresh from the previous year of identity building, Hua Yi students and staff are ready to embark on an exciting new journey of inter-house activities with purpose.